sonalys/animeman/README.md

 ## How does it work?

 0. Tag existing torrents in the configured category
-1. Fetch your **Currently Watching** entries in **MAL** or **Anilist**
+1. Fetch your **Currently Watching** entries from **MAL** or **Anilist**
-2. Search for the RSS feed for each entry in **Nyaa.si**
+2. Search in the RSS feed for each entry in **Nyaa.si**
 3. Validate if the episode / season is already present in **qBittorrent**
-4. Add torrent to qBittorrent via WebUI.
+4. Add torrent to qBittorrent via the WebUI API

-The purpose of this tool is to download the latest RSS entry for each episode, so you can't prioritize quality or source for now.
-If you want series from one source or quality only, be sure to configure that.
+The purpose of this tool is to download the latest RSS entry for each episode.
+It prioritizes the highest provided quality, respecting your filter.
+If there are multiple sources for the same quality, it should choose the one with the highest number of seeders.

 ## Configuration